Home

 Water in the dishes of your garden totem may freeze in the winter and break or crack, so drain each one, or lay the totem down on its side for the colder months.

-Indoor storage is another option, or put your totem on a covered porch and fill the dishes with glass balls or other Christmas ornaments for a seasonal display.
+Indoor storage is another option, or put your totem on a covered porch and fill the dishes with glass balls, pine cones or Christmas ornaments for a seasonal display.